 The massage therapist provides gentle therapeutic touch that encourages the natural drainage of lymph fluids that is causing swelling of her left arm.
 It also alleviated the pain in her neck and back that is a side effect of her cancer.

 Music is a powerful medium.
-Music therapists work with patients to address their physical, emotional, cognitive, and social needs through individualized treatments like creating music, singing, movement, and listening.
+Music therapists work with patients to address their physical, emotional, cognitive, spiritual, and social needs through individualized treatments like creating music, singing, movement, and listening.

 Robert is 72 years old and living with heart failure.
 He doesn’t say much and his appetite isn’t what it used to be.
 He’s anxious about his diagnosis and worried about being a burden on his family.
 He even told his best buddies to stop visiting on Thursday afternoons – a standing date they’ve had for more than 7 years.